TheBlueBoxDev/open-wearables-react-native-sdk/README.md

 npm install open-wearables
 ```

-Then, depending if are using expo or react native cli, follow the instructions below:
+Then, depending if are using Expo or React Native CLI, follow the instructions below:

 ### Expo